 So, which one is right for you?

 Which of the two streaming services to subscribe to comes down to personal preference.
-Netflix has more (and arguably better) original content, offers 4K resolution (high-end plan only), and is more generous in terms of how many devices you can watch content on at the same time.
-It also lets you download movies and TV shows on your mobile device for offline viewing.
+Netflix has more (and arguably better) original content, offers more support for 4K resolution (high-end plan only), and is more generous in terms of how many devices you can watch content on at the same time.

 You get to decide the winner in the Hulu vs Netflix battle.